-- Degree: Ideally, the degree should be kept small to avoid a high update cost if a node enters or leaves the system. - Diameter: The diameter should be small to allow the fast exchange of information between any pair of nodes in the network. - Node expansion: The node expansion of a graph G = (V, E) is defined as where N(U) is the set of neighbors of U. To ensure a high fault tolerance, the node expansion should be as large as possible.
+- Degree: Ideally, the degree should be kept small to avoid a high update cost if a node enters or leaves the system. - Diameter: The diameter should be small to allow the fast exchange of information between any pair of nodes in the network. - Expansion: The expansion of a graph G = (V, E) is defined as where $\Gamma(U)$ is the set of neighbors of U. To ensure a high fault tolerance, the expansion should be as large as possible.